-The Vienna Philharmonic coin is made of pure gold (999.9% gold content), but is also available in silver and platinum versions in addition to gold.
+The Vienna Philharmonic coin is made of pure gold (999.9% fineness), but in addition to gold it is also available in silver and platinum versions.

 The Vienna Philharmonic is not only one of the most purchased coins, but also one of the most circulated gold coins in the world.
 You can buy and sell this coin worldwide at the current gold rate.